Serenity: Leaves on the Wind: Part 6

 Landing on the planet Theophrastus, Mal parts company with the Operative, and watches him walk away.
 Wanting to claim vengeance for her dead husband Hoban Washburne, Zoe leaves Serenity without the crew's knowledge and challenges the Operative to a duel to the death.
 The outcome is not shown, but Zoe is later shown back on the ship.
 Mal asks her: ‘You all right?’
 Her reply is: ‘Getting there, Sir’.

 The rescued test subject reveals her name as Iris, and is welcomed aboard Serenity.
 She states her intent to remain free, and her desire to avenge herself on the Alliance – a plan welcomed by Bea.
 Mal offers Zoe a chance to settle down away from the chaos aboard Serenity and raise her daughter, but Zoe refuses, stating that the crew of Serenity are her daughter's family.
 Inara asks Mal what the next course of action is, and Mal responds typically, saying they will ‘Take to the sky; see where it leads’.

 On the Operative's planet, an old woman informs Kalista that Jubal Early was found half-dead in the branches of a nearby tree.
 Taking him aboard an Alliance shuttle, Kalista informs the terribly wounded Early that he will be obliged to complete his assignment to locate Serenity, and adds that she will be providing ‘help’ – the remaining complement of Alliance human-experimentation subjects.
-The series concludes as Kalista mounts the bridge of her shuttle, removing her wig and displaying the cross-hatched scars on her scalp, revealing that she herself is one of the human-experimentation subjects.
+The series concludes as Kalista mounts the bridge of her shuttle, removing her wig and displaying the cross-hatched scars on her scalp, revealing that she herself is one of the human-experimentation subjects as she expresses desire for River to join them as family.